 What is a Brushless Drill?

 A brushless dc motor is a type of power drill that uses direct current (DC) instead of alternating current (AC).
-We find that the biggest advantage of using a brushless technology is that it eliminates the need for brushes, which can wear out over time and cause the drill to lose power.
+The biggest advantage of using a brushless technology is that it eliminates the need for brushes, which can wear out over time and cause the drill to lose power.

 Additionally, many DIYers add brushless motors as part of their power tools because of their performance and efficiency.